Cycle Touring Videos

 Friendly locals

-Though the roads and cycle conditions in Uzbekistan were horrible, the people were unexpectedly super nice.
+Though the roads and cycle conditions in Uzbekistan were horrible, the people were super nice.
 We had people constantly waving, plenty of gold-toothed smiles, people following us on their bicycle, kids running out of their houses to wave or give us a high-five, plus people pulling over in their cars to give us fruit.
 We even had a restaurant owner cook us a special veggie, Uzbek feast for free – it was delicious!
 This was after he agreed to let us camp at his restaurant.
 At the bazaar in Tashkent, a stall owner even gave me a beanie as a present – AMAZING!
 It is also a country where people whistle and make strange noises as we cycled past – a bit like spectators at a marathon or sports match.

 People always seemed curious to know where we were from.
 The first Russian word I learnt was “Atkuda?” which means, “where are you from?”
 I never knew how many words, Australia, could sound like.
 The convo went a bit like this;